Persona 5 Strikers: Plot

-However, the EMMA app suddenly restarts on its own, causing a massive blackout throughout Tokyo and creating a gigantic new Jail in Yokohama.
-Entering the Jail, they encounter Ichinose, who reveals that people's dependency on EMMA has caused the AI to develop self-awareness and gain sentience.
+However, the EMMA app inadvertently restarts on its own, causing a massive blackout throughout Tokyo and creating a gigantic new Jail in Yokohama.
+Upon entering the jail, they encounter Ichinose, who explains that people's addiction and dependency on EMMA caused the AI to gain self-awareness.
 It intends to become a god and guide humanity by enslaving them.
 As the Phantom Thieves are hindrances, EMMA enlists Ichinose's help in disposing of them.
-Claiming she does not have a heart due to her inability to process and express emotions as most people do, Ichinose explains that EMMA was designed to research the human spirit and find humanity's one true desire, which causes it to be as addictive as possible.
+Claiming she does not have a heart due to her inability to process and express emotions as most people do, Ichinose explains that EMMA was designed to research the human spirit and find humanity's one true desire.

-She also reveals that Sophia is EMMA's prototype, which she deemed a failure.
-Ichinose commands Sophia to attack the Phantom Thieves, but due to her strong bond with the group, Sophia defies her creator's commands and awakens her Persona, Pandora.
-After incapacitating Ichinose, Sophia confronts her about her supposed lack of emotion, accusing her of purposely allowing her inability to express emotion to fester so that she did not have to process the death of her parents.
-Ichinose tearfully agrees and offers to help the thieves shut down EMMA.
+She also reveals that Sophia is EMMA's prototype, which she gives her first command to be humanity's companion, only to be deemed a failure.
+Ichinose attempts to reprogram Sophia to command her to attack the Phantom Thieves, but due to her strong bond with the group, Sophia defies her creator's commands and awakens her Persona, Pandora.
+After incapacitating Ichinose, Sophia confronts her about her supposed lack of emotion, accusing her of purposely allowing her inability to express her emotion to fester so that she does not have to process due to her parents' death.
+Finally realizing her mistakes, Ichinose tearfully atones her misdeeds and accepts her offers to help the thieves shut down EMMA.

-Tracking EMMA to the Tokyo Tower, the Thieves find and confront a god-like AI at the top of a newly created Jail.
-Renaming itself the Demiurge, the AI explains that it is simply following its prime directive—improving humanity—by removing all Desires, creating a world with no wants and no suffering.
-Unwilling to accept a world where their struggles mean nothing, the Phantom Thieves free the people of Tokyo from EMMA's grasp with a virtual calling card and defeat the Demiurge in battle.
+While tracking EMMA to the Tokyo Tower, the Thieves find and confront a god-like AI at the top of a newly created Jail, the Tree of Knowledge.
+Renaming itself the Demiurge, the AI explains that it is simply following its prime directive—to improve humanity—by removing all Desires to create an idyllic utopia with no wants and no suffering.
+Unwilling to accept a world where their struggles mean nothing, the Phantom Thieves free the people of Tokyo from EMMA's grasp with a virtual calling card and defeat the Demiurge in the final battle.
 With Demiurge's defeat, the EMMA app is finally shut down for good, erasing Jails from existence once and for all.

-In the aftermath, Owada has arrested thanks to Konoe's testimony, Zenkichi returns to Kyoto, and Sophia decides to go on a journey of self-discovery together with Ichinose.
-With their mission complete, the Phantom Thieves once again go their separate ways but resolve to meet again during winter break.
+In the aftermath, Owada is arrested thanks to Konoe's testimony, Zenkichi thanks them for their assistance in the case, and returns to Kyoto to reunite with Akane, and Sophia decides to go on a journey of self-discovery together with Ichinose.
+With their mission complete, the Phantom Thieves finally once again go their separate ways but resolve to meet again during winter break.

+In a post-credits scene, the protagonist gets an email from Sophia and opens its contents, revealing a photo of the entire group, which she has labeled "Treasure."